San Juan River Headwaters Project

 When the San Juan Water Conservancy District (SJWCD or District) was formed in 1987 the District acquired rights to several reservoir sites that were reserved by the Southwestern Water Conservation District (SWCD).
 The SWCD serves nine counties in the Dolores/San Juan River Basin of Southwest Colorado.
 Among those sites was a particular one suitable for future development called Dry Gulch.
 The Dry Gulch site was initially examined in 1968 by local agriculture interests, the SWCD, and the U.S. Bureau of Reclamation.

 In 1988 the District joined with the local water provider, Pagosa Area Water and Sanitation District (PAWSD) to evaluate various storage project sites.
 A 1989 report evaluated several potential reservoir sites, and it appeared the Hidden Valley Reservoir was best to store Fourmile Creek diversions, and Dry Gulch Reservoir was the best site for storage of San Juan River diversions.
 The report examined the Dry Gulch site for a 4,000 acre-foot (AF) reservoir.
-The Hidden Valley Reservoir site was purchased and developed by a private entity in ___, which took it out of contention as a water storage site for public purposes.
+The Hidden Valley Reservoir site was purchased and developed by a private entity, which took it out of contention as a water storage site for public purposes.

 One result of the 2002 drought was that a new study was commissioned in 2003, which re-evaluated the reservoir options, and again concluded the Dry Gulch site was the best.
 This report evaluated both a 4,000 AF water facility and a 12,500 AF facility.
 The conclusion was that both would cost approximately $4,100 per AF of water.
 It was also determined that the maximum capacity of the site was 35,000 AF for the same cost per acre-foot of water.
 Plans proceeded on the assumption that eventually the largest reservoir would be built.
 The proposal submitted by PAWSD previously anticipated the maximum capacity would be required to assure future water needs through 2100.